SOP - GLP Options settings

 GLP Options

-• To prevent the loss of any data from chromatograms, check the Allow Chromatogram GLP Mode checkbox.
-This will both cancel the possibility of overwriting a chromatogram if a file with the same name already exists in the selected directory (a 6-digit number is added at the end of the new filename) and will cause the generation of the chromatogram if the analysis is aborted for any reason.
-This feature is required by 21 CFR Part 11 and GLP, therefore files overwriting must be disabled and possible data loss caused by this or any similar reason is disabled.
+• To prevent loss of any data from chromatograms, check the Allow chromatogram GLP mode checkbox.
+This will both prevent the possibility of overwriting a chromatogram if a file with the same name already exists in the selected directory (a 6-digit number is added to the end of the new file name) and will cause generation of a chromatogram if an analysis is aborted for any reason.
+Chromatogram overwriting must be disabled and possible data loss caused by this or any similar reason must be prevented.

 Note:

-If you open a chromatogram created in GLP Mode in Clarity without enabled GLP Mode, it will be always opened as read-only.
+If you open a chromatogram created in the GLP Mode on a Clarity station without the GLP Mode enabled, it will always be opened as a read-only.

-• To prevent any manual changes in the response in the Calibration window use the Disallow Calibration Response Change checkbox.
+• To prevent any manual changes in the response in the Calibration window use the Disallow calibration response change checkbox.
 The manual change is marked in the Calibration Audit Trail, but it breaks the link between the calibration standard and the calibration itself and is not recognizable in the chromatogram linked to the calibration file.
-This feature is required by 21 CFR Part 11 and GLP.

-• To disable the display of all available User Names in the Login dialog, check the Disallow User List in Login Dialog checkbox.
+• To disable the display of all available User Names in the Login dialog, check the Disallow user list in login dialog checkbox.
 The user is then required to enter two unique identification components to successfully log in.
-This feature is required by 21 CFR Part 11.

 Reason for Chromatogram Change

 GLP requires the reason for a change to be filled in for each change.
-To ensure that the reason field is not left empty, check the Disallow Empty Reason of File Change checkbox in the GLP Options dialog.
+To ensure that the reason field is not left empty, check the Disallow empty reason of file change checkbox.
 Only reasons with some text in them are now valid.
-This feature is required by 21 CFR Part 11 and GLP.

 Note: